 While this sounds great, there can be some health hiccups that come with the season.
 We sat down with Kimberley Lingler, MD, with Bon Secours Chester Family Medicine, to discuss some tips for coping with the fall time change.

 “Daylight saving is not just an interruption to our alarm clocks but also to our internal clocks,” she states.
 “Over the following week or more, the time shift leads to a decrease in our sleep quality as we adjust.”

 First, get exposed to more sunshine.

-The extra hour of sleep can come with a price – it’s going to get darker sooner.
-Take advantage now of the limited time the sun is out by soaking it in during the day when you can.
+The extra hour of sleep can come with a price – it will get darker sooner.
+Take advantage now of the limited time the sun is out by soaking it in during these last few days when you can.
 Getting an appropriate amount of sun in your life can help boost your energy levels and keep you feeling happy.

 Second, help your kids adjust.

-“Sleep deprivation can lead to hormonal changes that can affect appetite and cravings, which can subsequently lead to overeating,” Dr. Linger says.
+“Sleep deprivation can lead to hormonal changes that can affect appetite and cravings, which can subsequently lead to overeating,” Dr. Lingler says.

 Third, stick to a bedtime routine.